takanory/slides/20220429pyconus/index.rst

 * see: `Block Kit <https://api.slack.com/block-kit>`_

 ..
-Block Kit is new UI framework for Slack apps.
+Block Kit is a new UI framework for Slack apps.

 **Example** of Block Kit
 ------------------------